"This (museum) was one of the highlights of our three days along the Colorado."

 Spanning nearly 6,000 square feet, our museum proudly showcases artifacts from the prehistoric era to modern-day events.
 Step into the past with our extensive collection of pictures depicting life in the early 1900s.
 Experience a simpler time with our kitchen display, showing life without electricity.
 Our exhibits cover a wide range of topics, including farm and ranch life, the history of Marble Falls schools, geology, lakes, rivers and dams.
 Don't miss our collection of Native American artifacts or our beloved Rockie, a 700-year-old bison.
 Discover the history and beauty of Marble Falls and the surrounding communities at The Falls on the Colorado Museum. |

-We’re excited to announce that a major step in restoring our historic building is now underway!
-Crews have begun replacing the non-original upstairs windows with historically accurate ones that match the originals and the lower-story windows.
-These upgrades will not only help bring back the building’s original appearance but also improve energy efficiency.
+We’re thrilled to share that a long-awaited step in restoring our historic building is underway!
+Crews have started replacing the non-original upstairs windows with historically accurate versions that match both the originals and the lower-story windows.
+The very first primed rough window is now in place—just 28 more to go!

 HoursMonday - Saturday: